January 08, 2013

 “Less than two days after the president signed the bill into law, we provided our customers with comprehensive coverage and analysis of the new law with full research functionality,” said Jim Seidel, director of tax editorial, Thomson Reuters.
 “This is another example of our commitment to providing tax and accounting professionals with the most complete, current analysis, and training available.”

-See also more information on Checkpoint content and Checkpoint Learning courses.
+See also more information on Checkpoint content and Checkpoint Learning CPE for CPAs and Enrolled Agents.

 Thomson Reuters is the world's leading source of intelligent information for businesses and professionals.
 We combine industry expertise with innovative technology to deliver critical information to leading decision makers in the financial and risk, legal, tax and accounting, intellectual property and science and media markets, powered by the world's most trusted news organization.
 With headquarters in New York and major operations in London and Eagan, Minnesota, Thomson Reuters employs approximately 60,000 people and operates in over 100 countries.
 Thomson Reuters shares are listed on the Toronto and New York Stock Exchanges (symbol: TRI).
 For more information, go to www.thomsonreuters.com.